wilsonmar/wilsonmar.github.io/_posts/2014-08-03-macos-bootup.md

 See https://support.apple.com/en-us/HT201518

-## More on OSX
+## More on macOS

-This is one of a series on Mac OSX:
+This is one of a series on macOS:

 {% include mac_links.html %}